Rail transport in Greece: Integration of networks (1920 – 1970)

-Modern era (1971–present)
+Modern era (1971 – present)

 The Hellenic Railways Organisation (OSE) was founded in 1971, taking over from the Hellenic State Railways.
-Many services were cut in the 1980s, in particular the metre gauge network, only to be reinstaured during the 1990s but then to be cut again in 2011 with the debt crisis.
+Many services were cut in the 1980s, in particular the metre gauge network, only to be reinstated during the 1990s but then to be cut again in 2011 with the debt crisis.
 Since then, the network of Greece's standard railways has been extensively modernised and most of them have been electrified, notably between the cities of Athens and Thessaloniki, between Athens and Kiato and in the vicinity of Athens.

 In 2016 the state-owned passenger and freight train operator, TrainOSE, was privatized.
-It was sold to the Italian FSI (Ferrovie dello Stato Italiane) group, owned by the Government of Italy and train operator in the country, for 50 million euros.
+It was sold to the Italian FS (Ferrovie dello Stato Italiane) group, owned by the Government of Italy and train operator in the country, for 50 million euros.
+The operating company was renamed Hellenic Train in 2022.
 Moreover two new freight train operators, PEARL and Rail Cargo Logistics Goldair, have begun operations with the goal of transporting cargo between Piraeus and Central Europe.

-In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
-Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+In August 2025, the Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (SE) (Σιδηρόδρομοι Ελλάδος (ΣΕ)) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed and owned track infrastructure; ERGOSE, responsible for construction projects; and GAIAOSE, which owned stations, buildings, and rolling stock.
 OSE had overseen both infrastructure and operations until its vertical separation in 2005.
 Rail safety has been identified as a key priority.
-The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 57 people died after a head-on collision.